 Lagare died in 1840 in Boston, Massachusetts while attending ceremonies for the unveiling of the monument at Bunker Hill.
 He was buried in the Mount Auburn Cemetery there.
 Interestingly, this is one of the cemeteries upon which the designs for Magnolia Cemetery are based.
-Mount Auburn, coupled with New York City’s Greenwood Cemetery provided the inspiration for the “Garden Cemetery,” a type of cemetery found throughout the United States.
+Mount Auburn, coupled with New York City’s Greenwood Cemetery, provided the inspiration for the “Garden Cemetery,” a type of cemetery found throughout the United States.
 These cemeteries, created in park and garden-like settings were a departure from the usual churchyards where most people were buried.
-In 1857, Lagare’s remains were exhumed from his Boston burial place and he was re-interred here among the magnolias.
+In 1857, Lagare’s remains were exhumed and he was re-interred here amongst the lush magnolias.

 Magnolia Cemetery was founded in 1850 on the grounds of the former Magnolia Umbra plantation.
 The old plantation house still stands in the center of the cemetery.
 Laid out by South Carolina architect Edward C. Jones, the rules for governing the cemetery were copied from those of Mount Auburn and Greenwood.
 This sacred parcel of land has become the resting place of many of Charleston’s most prominent people.